colinmanning/setanta-cws/README.md

-setanta-service
+setanta-cws
 ===============

-Web Service for DMA and CMS integration
+Web Service for DAM and CMS integration